 This assumption is not a new one.
 The apostle Paul himself had to address this issue in the church in Galatia.
 The legalists in the church thought that their Christian lives were progressed by being "extremely zealous for the traditions" of Judaism.
 They believed that "observing special days and months and seasons and years", practicing "circumcision", striving to keep the whole law, was the means for a believer to grow in Christ-likeness.
 As far as Paul was concerned, for a believer to return to "law-doing" to control sin in their lives and so advance their righteousness (their sanctification) was to "rebuild" what was "destroyed".
 In the end, it but proves that "I am a lawbreaker" and therefore under the condemnation of God.

 During this week ask Jesus to make an impact on some indwelling sin, some recurrent sin, which is constantly eating at you.
-Don't try to overcome it yourself, you have most likely tried that and failed.
-Hand it over to Jesus.
-Trust him to wrestle with the sin for you.
-Trust him to give you the victory.
+Don't try to overcome it yourself, you have most likely tried that and failed; just hand it over to Jesus.
+Trust Jesus to wrestle with the sin for you; trust him to give you the victory.
 You may fail, fail many times, but you will win in the end.